CIEE E3250 Hydrosystems engineering. 3 points.

 Prerequisites: Graduate standing or the instructor's permission.

+Prerequisites: Graduate standing or the instructors permission.
 Practical focus upon legal concepts applicable to the construction industry.
 Provides sufficient understanding to manage legal aspects, instead of being managed by them.
-Topics include contractual relationships, contract performance, contract flexibility and change orders, liability and negligence, dispute avoidance/resolution, surety bonds, insurance and site safety.
+Topics include contractual relationships, contract performance, contract flexibility and change orders, liability and negligence, dispute avoidance/resolution, surety bonds, insurance and site safety

 Course Number Section/Call Number Times/Location Instructor Points Enrollment